CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/index.md

 -[]()
 - I live and work abroad, collaborate with Czech colleagues, can I get an account?
     - howto how to get account
-    - does need to be sponsored account?
+    - does need to be spo nsored account?

 -->
 <!--